Surveillance of healthcare associated infection: Staphylococcus aureus bacteraemia NBPDS

 |DSS type:||Data Set Specification (DSS)|

-This DSS is intended to support Staphylococcus aureus bacteraemia (SAB) surveillance in Australian hospitals.
+This NBPDS is intended to support Staphylococcus aureus bacteraemia (SAB) surveillance in Australian hospitals.
 It is designed for the purposes of HAI surveillance, not diagnosis.
 The value of surveillance as part of a hospital infection control program is supported by high-grade international and national evidence.

 Case Definition – Healthcare associated Staphylococcus aureus bacteraemia (SAB)